waepoints/waepointstandards/outline.md

 Defined System Commands, and Defined System Command Gestures

-Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity

-Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System, Or Compatible Device’s, Or Compatible Devices’
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System, Or Compatible Device’s, Or Compatible Devices’

-Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System, and of the User(s) on the Zones Of The Managing Entity, and of the Zones on the Managing Entity
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System, and of the User(s) on the Zones Of The Managing Entity, and of the Zones on the Managing Entity

 Confirmed Phrase, and Confirmed Phrases Of The Managing Entity’s Owner’s, or Owners’